 - The warm, oxygen and nutrient rich environment inside evaporative cooling equipment provides an ideal environment for the growth of algae, slime, and other microorganisms.
 Uncontrolled, this can reduce heat transfer, promote corrosion, and promote the growth of potentially harmful organisms such as Legionella. - To avoid biological contamination and minimize the risk of Legionella, initiate the biocide treatment program at start-up and continue on a regular basis thereafter in accordance with the treatment supplier's instructions. - Bleed/blowdown or chemical treatment used for corrosion and scale control alone is not adequate for control of biological contamination. - Introduce solid or granular biocides through a chemical "pot" feeder installed in parallel with the system circulating pump(s) using a separate chemical feed pump.
-Diluted liquid biocides may be added directly to the cold water basin on the end of the unit where the make-up is located.
+Diluted liquid biocides may be added directly to the spray water basin through the water treatment connections.